martingreenwood/knapsack/readme.txt

 = Why? =

-Because I font like repeating things over and over again --automation for the win!
+Because I don't like repeating things over and over again - automation for the win!

 == Changelog ==

-= 0.5 =
+= 0.0.1 =

 First release includes base functions.

 * Removes the emoji crap from the head.
 * Removes the RSD links from the head.
 * Removes the wp generator from the head.
 * Removes the feed links from the head.
 * Removes the recent comment CSS from the head.